asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 every container runs inside a pod.

 `Pods are objects in the Kubernetes API, so we capitalize the first letter.
-This adds clarity and the official Kubernetes docs are moving towards this standard.`
+This adds clarity and the official Kubernetes docs are moving towards this standard.
+You can think of Pods as specs and rules for running containers, they define all kind of container specific rules and boundaries, which are used when the containers are managed in their lifecycle - started, running, terminated by the container runtime (like containerd)`

 #### Pods & Containers